How Do New Student Organizations Register?

 While Student Services Fee (SSF) funding decisions are made in April, student organizations would not receive SSF allocations until the beginning of the fall and spring semesters of the following academic year.

-As a coach, you should have administrative access to your organization’s Anchor Link account.
+As an adviser, you should have administrative access to your organization’s Anchor Link account.
 Please review this guide for more information about looking up your organizations financial balance and transaction history.
-If you do not have access to your page, please contact our office at firstname.lastname@example.org .
+If you do not have access to your Anchor Link page, please contact our office at email@example.com .

-If you are interested in becoming a coach, please send an email to email@example.com expressing your interest to serve in this capacity.
+If you are interested in becoming an Adviser, please send an email to firstname.lastname@example.org expressing your interest to serve in this capacity.